PyPSA/pypsa-usa/README.md

-# PyPSA-USA powered by BreakthroughEnergy
+# PyPSA-USA

-This workflow optimizes the power system model provided by [BreakthroughEnergy](https://www.breakthroughenergy.org/) via the [PowersimData package](https://github.com/Breakthrough-Energy/PowerSimData).
+This workflow optimizes the power system model provided by [BreakthroughEnergy](https://www.breakthroughenergy.org/).
 Note that the functionalities of the workflow are still limited as the it is in initial stage.
-The project is funded by the BreakthroughEnergy Initiative.

 # Installation